Visarion Aștileanu: Biography

 While he was a Patriarchal general inspector, he also served as a priest at the Popa Tatu church and the Antim Monastery in Bucharest (1958–1961).
-On the 9th of September 1962, he took his monastic vows at the Sinaia Monastery under the name of Visarion and was ordained bishop with the title of “Ploeșteanul”.
+On 9 September 1962, he took his monastic vows at the Sinaia Monastery under the name of Visarion and was ordained bishop with the title of “Ploeșteanul”.
 Between 1962 and 1969 he worked as a Patriarchal Bishop-Vicar.
-On December 16, 1968 he was voted Bishop-Vicar of the Metropolis of Ardeal, with the title of “Rășinăreanul”, recognised in office by Nicolae Ceaușescu on the 30th of December 1968.
+On December 16, 1968, he was voted Bishop-Vicar of the Metropolis of Ardeal, with the title of “Rășinăreanul”, recognised in office by Nicolae Ceaușescu on 30 December 1968.
 His appointing in office took place on June 1, 1969.
-On June 10, 1973 he was voted Bishop of the Arad diocese, as the successor of the bishop Teoctist Arăpașu.
+On June 10, 1973, he was voted Bishop of the Arad diocese, as the successor of the bishop Teoctist Arăpașu.
 He took over the Arad diocese on August the 26th 1973, where he served until his death.

 As bishop of Arad, he led the administrative-economical activity of the diocese, he reopened the Monastery of Prislop and he was preoccupied in the revaluation of the cultural and artistic heritage of the diocese.
 He edited a book entitled "Hodoș-Bodrog Monastery" (Arad, 1980).
 He was part of a few conciliar delegations who visited other churches and he participated in the general assembly of the Conference of European Churches in Nyborg (1964).